 Linda Folley lived a good life - and an impressive one.
 A master programmer, pilot, scientist and philanthropist...
 Linda was fiercely brilliant, talented, and loved by everyone she met.
 Chief among them, her wife Camila Faraday, who met and married Linda in her late 40s.
 And so, it felt a cosmic injustice when just four years into their marriage, Linda was diagnosed with early-onset Alzheimer’s disease.

 Alzheimer’s is an insidious neurodegenerative disease, progressively attacking the brain until ultimately the body gives out, and dies.
 Nearly 50 million people worldwide suffer from the disease.
-Only 5% of those diagnosed are younger than 65.
+Only 5% diagnosed are younger than 65.
 Linda was 52.